University of Illinois at Urbana-Champaign

 Email: georgepopovic650@gmail.com

 Vaibhav received his Bachelors of Engineering degree in Mechanical Engineering from the Birla Institute of Technology and Science, Pilani (India) in the year 2019.
 His M.S. thesis focused on pulsed electro-thermal deicing technologies for aviation applications.
 He completed his degree from September 2019 to June 2021.
-He is currently working as a thermal systems integration and test engineer at Tesla in California.
+In summer of 2021, he began his career at Tesla.
+He is currently a Senior Thermal Engineer at Tesla in Fremont, CA, USA.

 Email: va15@illinois.edu